Best put the kettle on, twice.

 The Iraq – Lesson learned document from the MoD provides a good overview of the assault on Al Faw, here

-The joint plan was for special forces to secure helicopter landing sites and other key areas then 42 and 40 Commando would clear the remaining area and secure them over the assault phase.
+The joint plan was for special forces to secure helicopter landing sites and other key areas than 42 and 40 Commando would clear the remaining area and secure them over the assault phase.
 The majority of heliborne assaults were launched from Tactical Assembly Area Viking, in Kuwait.
 A, B and C Co of 40 Commando lifted from Kuwait and D Co from HMS Ocean.
-The landings were supported with a variety of land and ship based weapons and aircraft.
+The landings were supported with a variety of land and ship-based weapons and aircraft.

 So there we are; a rambling trip through the last several decades of UK military aviation.
 I have left off operations in Afghanistan and Libya deliberately and might look at these separately.

 Rewinding to the beginning of the list this extract from the RAF Museum website might be interesting;